gplepage/lsqfit/doc/source/overview.rst

 ``dy`` factors out.
 The
 optimal ``dy`` is just the standard deviation of the fit residuals ``y[i] - fcn(x[i],p)`` with the best-fit parameters |~| ``p``.
-This assumption is implicit in most fit routines that fit data without errors (and without priors).
+This assumption is implicit in many fit routines that fit data without errors (and without priors).